ajrlewis/chatpy/README.md

     chat = cp.Chat(api_key=api_key, model=model, temperature=temperature, system=system)
 ```

+We:

+    1. import the relevant modules then set the necessary variables.
+    2. include a JSON file path to load or save the `Chat` instance.
-We first set the variables needed, then initiate `chat` instance directory or from a JSON file.
-We can then interact with the bot as follows:
+    3. then initiate `chat` instance either directory or from the JSON file path given.

+Interaction with the bot is as follows:

 ```python
 question = "Who are you?
 Why are you famous?
 How did you do it?"